tizianocitro/hood-framework/alliances/README.md

 # Troubleshooting
 If you're developing on Windows through WSL2, you may have to fix some permissions first.
 It is recommended to clone the project on the WSL filesystem to avoid incurring in slowdowns caused by the Windows - WSL filesystem synchronization overhead.
 Be sure that:
-1) the `config/config` and `config/logs` folder are owned by the user 2000 (the Mattermost container user);
+1) The `config/config` and `config/logs` folder are owned by the user 2000 (the Mattermost container user);
-2) the `alliances/build/manifest` and `alliances/build/pluginctl` files should have the execute flag (this might be needed if you cloned the project on the Windows filesystem and later moved it on the WSL filesystem)
+2) The `alliances/build/manifest` and `alliances/build/pluginctl` files should have the execute flag (this might be needed if you cloned the project on the Windows filesystem and later moved it to the WSL filesystem)